hyl392/capstone/documentation/README.md

 * continued to prototype the app
 * finish the first draft of the cookbook
 * prototype the different augmented story designs -- especially the styles to see what fits better with the book

+Goals for capstone in general:
+* come up with a new timeline
+* narrow down who I want on my panel!